-This summer, we produced two afternoons of live theatre, music and making – a community arts trail through and around the acta centre, for all the family.
+Last summer, produced two afternoons of live theatre, music and making – a community arts trail through and around the acta centre, for all the family.
 The Home at acta trail is part of this Cornerstone programme, and took place on Weds 26 & Thurs 27 August.
 Watch the video of it here:

-In September, we managed to perform a brilliant, sell-out performance trail: The Museum of Unsung Heroes – “leave your Brunels’ and Frida Kahlos’ at the door, and share with us the heroes that we’ll never know we never knew.
+In September, we also managed to perform a brilliant, sell-out performance trail: The Museum of Unsung Heroes – “leave your Brunels’ and Frida Kahlos’ at the door, and share with us the heroes that we’ll never know we never knew.
 They may not be found in history books or museums, but that’s why it’s time for us to record their stories…” For one night only, on Thursday 17 September, the acta centre was transformed into a living museum, where audiences of six moved from room to room, watching a different theatre story; each inspired by a real life hero.
 Read more here, or watch the video below:

 In terms of networking and developing opportunities for national debate about community theatre, Cornerstone is developing the popular acta seminar series, which has already attracted hundreds of attendees to engage with nationally and internationally renowned and respected speakers.
 The Company will continue to invest resources into the wider sector, to encourage the sharing of work and ideas, to promote discussions, to improve practice.
 The acta seminar series has provided regular opportunities for practitioners, participants, students and academics to hear from experts in the field, and to discuss and debate some of the issues, challenges and concerns for makers of participatory and community theatre.
 Seminars are also key to acta’s commitment to sector development, and will form the basis of our initiative to encourage improved sector communications.